jakepalandri/ROSHome/Lit Review Notes.md

 - Explaining how demo and tests prove viability of project
     - Able to take 3D camera input and control devices

-## Project specific, but may include
+- Project specific, but may include
     - Evidence of some upskilling (new programming languages, software, tools, project-specific knowledge required before taking Thesis Ba)
     - Preliminary results

-# Document Presentation
+## Document Presentation (1 Page)
 - Report structure and layout
 - English skills – spelling, grammar
 - Figures